 \subsection{Analysis of optimal model weights}

-Analyzing the combination weights can potentially help modelers gain insights about the component models' properties, and examples can be found in \citet*[Chapter 5 of][pp. 151--165]{Tay00} and \citep*{KeShViZi22}.
+Analyzing the combination weights can potentially help modelers gain insights about the component models' properties, and examples can be found in \citet*[Chapter 5 of][pp. 151--165]{Tay00} and \citet*{KeShViZi22}.
 Therefore, we extract the combination weights from ADLPs, with Figure \ref{WeightsADLPSplitS} plotting the model weights in subset 1 using different split points, and Figure \ref{WeightsADLPSplitS2} illustrating the model weights in subset 2.
 Since model weights under ADLPs in the second subset are trained using the whole validation data---remember \eqref{EqnOptimalSubTwo}, they will be identical to the combination weights under the SLP.

-Several models might be worth highlighting.
-The weight allocated to $\text{SP}_{LN}$, which is the BMV (identified as the model with the highest Log Score \textbf{averaging} over different accident periods) in this example, is increasing with the split point as shown in Figure \ref{WeightsADLPSplitS}.
-Since the combination weights reflect the relative validation performance of component models in the ensemble, $\text{SP}_{LN}$ tends to have better performance in more recent accident periods as its weight increases when data from later accident periods are added to the validation set.
-Indeed, as per Figure \ref{WeightsADLPSplitS2}, $\text{SP}_{LN}$ is allocated with the largest weight in the second subset.
-Similar pattern can also be found in the weight assigned to $\text{GAMLSS}_{LN}$.
+Several models are worth highlighting.
+The weight allocated to $\text{GAMLSS}_{LN}$, which is the BMV (identified as the model with the highest Log Score \textbf{averaging} over different accident periods) in this example, is increasing with the split point as shown in Figure \ref{WeightsADLPSplitS}.
+Since the combination weights reflect the relative validation performance of component models in the ensemble, $\text{GAMLSS}_{LN}$ tends to have better performance in more recent accident periods as its weight increases when data from later accident periods are added to the validation set.
+Indeed, as per Figure \ref{WeightsADLPSplitS2}, $\text{GAMLSS}_{LN}$ is allocated with the largest weight in the second subset.
 However, the weight allocated to $\text{GLM}_{\text{PPCF}}$ has demonstrated an opposite pattern: there is a substantial weight given to $\text{GLM}_{\text{PPCF}}$ with the earliest split point, whereas the weight decreases to a small value as the split point increases.
 This phenomenon might be explained by the ability of $\text{GLM}_{\text{PPCF}}$ to capture claims finalisation information.
 Since claims in earlier accident periods are close to being finalised, $\text{GLM}_{\text{PPCF}}$ tends to yield better predictive performance in earlier accident periods by taking this factor into account.
 This property of PPCF models has also been noted by \citet*[Chapter 5 of][pp. 151--165]{Tay00}.